Nadja Kunz

 About

-Nadja Kunz is Assistant Professor and Canada Research Chair in Mine Water Management and Stewardship (NSERC, Tier 2), jointly appointed across the School of Public Policy and Global Affairs (SPPGA) and the Norman B Keevil Institute of Mining Engineering (NBK) at the University of British Columbia.
-The overarching goal of Nadja’s research program at UBC is to quantify and mitigate the risks associated with the mining sector’s use of water from the perspective of diverse actors including companies, investors, governments, Indigenous rights-holders and communities.
-Nadja adopts an interdisciplinary toolkit, ranging from the development of engineering and geospatial models to anticipate potential water-related risks, to qualitative field and interview research to identify the constraints and opportunities for transitioning the mining sector towards more sustainable water and waste management practices.
-Currently, she also leads the Water Stewardship Theme within UBC’s Bradshaw Research Initiative on Mining and Minerals (BRIMM), which convenes 16 faculty members and senior researchers from across 8 departments at UBC to resolve water challenges as they relate to the mining and extractives sector.
+The overarching goal of Nadja’s research program at UBC is to quantify and mitigate the risks associated with the mining sector’s use of water from diverse perspectives.
+She adopts an interdisciplinary toolkit, ranging from the development of engineering and geospatial models to anticipate potential water-related risks, to qualitative field and interview research to identify the constraints and opportunities for transitioning the mining sector towards more sustainable water and waste management practices.

-She obtained her PhD from the Sustainable Minerals Institute (SMI) at The University of Queensland, Australia where she remains an Adjunct Fellow.
-She also spent two years as a Postdoctoral Fellow at the Eawag Aquatic Research Institute in Switzerland.
-Nadja has a Bachelor of Chemical Engineering (First Class Honours) and a Bachelor of Business Management (Dean’s Honour Roll), both from the University of Queensland.
+Nadja obtained her PhD from the Sustainable Minerals Institute (SMI) at The University of Queensland (UQ) in Australia where she remains an Adjunct Fellow (since 2018).
+She is also an Executive Advisor to the Liveris Academy at UQ (since 2024).
+Nadja holds a Bachelor of Chemical Engineering (First Class Honours) and a Bachelor of Business Management (Dean’s Honour Roll), both from UQ.
+Following her PhD, Nadja spent two years as a Postdoctoral Fellow at the Eawag Aquatic Research Institute in Switzerland.

 In her spare time, Nadja is an avid outdoor enthusiast and particularly enjoys rock-climbing, mountaineering and skiing.